lindseygu/cse15l-lab-reports/labreport1.md

 2. locate the downloaded file and open it by double clicking it
 3. drag the downloaded VScode app into the application folder and making it available in teh MacOS launchpad
 4. double clicking VScode from the application folder to open it
+5. it will look like the above screenshot and it's ready to use

 ```
 <img width="1074" alt="Screen Shot 2023-01-24 at 6 16 59 PM" src="https://user-images.githubusercontent.com/122554943/214466648-7c7bf400-b05b-4ce8-8774-80864889f876.png">